Babes in Toyland (1934 film): Plot

-Stannie Dum and Ollie Dee inhabit a shoe residence alongside Mother Peep, Bo Peep, and a diverse array of children.
-Their tranquil existence is disrupted by the malevolent Silas Barnaby, who harbors intentions to wed Bo Peep and seize control of their shoe abode through foreclosure.
+Stannie Dum and Ollie Dee inhabit a shoe residence alongside Mother Peep, Bo-Peep, and a diverse array of children.
+Their tranquil existence is disrupted by the malevolent Silas Barnaby, who harbors intentions to wed Bo-Peep and seize control of their shoe abode through foreclosure.
 Faced with imminent eviction, Ollie impulsively offers their meager savings to stave off the threat, unaware that Stannie has squandered the funds on peewees.

-Subsequent attempts to procure the mortgage funds from their employer, the Toymaker, result in calamity when a misguided toy order leads to chaos in the toy shop, resulting in their dismissal.
+Subsequent attempts to procure the mortgage funds from their employer, the Toymaker, result in calamity when several wooden soldiers, made life-size due to Stannie and Ollie’s mistake, cause chaos in the toy shop, resulting in their dismissal.
 In a desperate gambit to thwart Barnaby, the duo embarks on a futile burglary endeavor, culminating in their arrest and sentencing to banishment in Bogeyland.
-Despite Bo Peep's reluctant agreement to Barnaby's demands to spare their lives, Stannie and Ollie endure a dunking and face impending exile.
+Despite Bo-Peep's reluctant agreement to Barnaby's demands to spare their lives, Ollie endures a dunking and face impending exile.

-Employing guile and resourcefulness, Stannie and Ollie devise a cunning scheme to disrupt Barnaby's machinations during Bo Peep's wedding ceremony.
-By unveiling Stannie in Bo Peep's bridal attire, they expose Barnaby's treachery and obliterate the mortgage, thus freeing Bo Peep.
+Employing guile and resourcefulness, Stannie and Ollie devise a cunning scheme to disrupt Barnaby's machinations during Bo-Peep's wedding ceremony.
+By unveiling Stannie in Bo-Peep's bridal attire, they expose Barnaby's treachery and obliterate the mortgage, thus freeing Bo-Peep.

-However, Barnaby exacts vengeance by framing Bo Peep's true love, Tom-Tom, for "pignapping," leading to his unjust banishment to Bogeyland.
+However, Barnaby exacts vengeance by framing Bo-Peep's true love, Tom-Tom, for "pignapping," leading to his unjust banishment to Bogeyland.
 In a race against time, Stannie and Ollie unravel Barnaby's scheme, ultimately rescuing Tom-Tom and exposing Barnaby's villainy to the townspeople.
-A climactic confrontation unfolds in Bogeyland, where Tom-Tom valiantly defends Bo Peep from Barnaby's advances, while Stannie and Ollie join the fray to repel the Bogeymen.
+A climactic confrontation unfolds in Bogeyland, where Tom-Tom valiantly defends Bo-Peep from Barnaby's advances, while Stannie and Ollie join the fray to repel the Bogeymen.
 The film crescendos with the triumphant march of the wooden soldiers, orchestrated by Stannie and Ollie, driving back the Bogeymen and vanquishing Barnaby, restoring peace to Toyland.

 As the kingdom celebrates its salvation, a comedic mishap ensues when Stannie and Ollie inadvertently bombard Ollie with darts from a malfunctioning cannon.